code-not-found/code-not-found.github.io/_posts/cxf/jax-ws/2017-07-22-apache-cxf-logging-soap-request-response-example.md

 }
 ```

 > There is also an `@Features` annotation that can be used on either the service endpoint interface (SEI) or the SEI implementation class.
-If applied to the TicketAgent example we would need to annotate the `TicketAgentImpl` class as shown below.
+In this example we have already added the `LoggingFeature` to the CXF bus but if we wanted to use the annotation instead it would need to be applied to the `TicketAgentImpl` class as shown below.

 ``` java
 package com.codenotfound.endpoint;